ethereum/guide/javascript_console.md

-in case the name of the contract is "Sample" with a function named "set", it is possible to make a transaction to call "set" by writing: contracts["Sample"].contract.set(14)
+in case the name of the contract is "Sample" with a function named "set", it is possible to make a transaction to call "set" by writing: contracts["Sample"].contract.set(14) if a call can be made this will be done by writing: contracts["Sample"].contract.get.call()